-The state superintendent shall provide information about the scholarship program to all students residing in the district, shall accept applications from any such students during the application periods established under division (H) of this section, and shall establish criteria for the selection of students to receive scholarships from among all those applying prior to the deadline, which criteria shall give preference to students from low-income families.
-The state superintendent shall notify students of their selection prior to a date established by the state superintendent.
+The state superintendent shall provide information about the scholarship program to all students residing in the district and shall accept applications from any such students during the application period established under division (H) of this section.

-(1) A student receiving a pilot project scholarship may utilize it at an alternative public school by notifying the district superintendent, at any time before the beginning of the school year, of the name of the public school in an adjacent school district to which the student has been accepted pursuant to section 3327.06 of the Revised Code.
+(1) A student receiving a pilot project scholarship may utilize it at an alternative public school by notifying the district superintendent, of the name of the public school in an adjacent school district to which the student has been accepted pursuant to section 3327.06 of the Revised Code.

 (2) A student may decide to utilize a pilot project scholarship at a registered private school in the district if all of the following conditions are met:

-(a) By the fifteenth day of February of the preceding school year, or at any time prior to the start of the school year, the parent makes an application on behalf of the student to a registered private school.
+(a) The parent makes an application on behalf of the student to a registered private school.

 (b) The registered private school notifies the parent and the state superintendent as follows that the student has been admitted: